 More About Incontinence

-Remember, you are not alone there are 4.8 million Australians who have Urinary Incontinence.
+Remember, you are not alone there are 1.1 million New Zealanders who have Urinary Incontinence.
 Most people find their urinary leakage distressing, but with the right advice and information it’s something that can be easily managed.

 Start by reading the sections below, which outlines some of the commonly experienced types and causes of bladder leakage.
 This information also increases your knowledge about the treatments that may be available to you.
 By increasing your understanding, you will feel more confident when you speak with your trusted GP or health practitioner.